pulumi/pulumi-hugo/themes/default/content/blog/community-aws-iam-package/index.md

 ### Assumable Role with SAML

-The example code below shows how you can create an Assumable Role with SAML.
+The example code below shows how you can create an Assumable Role with SAML, which will create a single IAM role which can be assumed by users with a SAML Identity Provider.

 {{% chooser language "typescript,python,go,csharp,yaml" / %}}